 How can I avoid fines?

 To avoid late fees, we suggest that you set your watch, or Microsoft Office Outlook, to remind you when your key is due, or check your current bookings online to view the time when your room key is due.

 All the study rooms are booked or full.
 What are the other options available within the library?

 During peak periods when study rooms are fully booked, we encourage you to use other areas in the Library.
-For quiet study, there are workspaces on the 2nd, 3rd, and 4th Floors.
+For quiet study, there are workspaces on the 2nd, 3rd, and 4th floors.
 As well, the Quiet Reading Room on the Main Level is a designated quiet space.
-For group project work, feel free to use the tables in the Reference Area on the Main Floor.
+For group project work, feel free to use the tables on the Main Floor.
 Remember, you will need to keep 2 meters apart or 1 meter apart if you wear a mask.